amomen9/PostgreSQL/pgpool/Part V pgpool command, pcp, pgpool admin commands.md

 <br/>Displays the following info about one or all the nodes
 ![Screenshot_54](image/Part%20V/Screenshot_54.png)

 If you see "waiting" like the following, there is nothing to worry about!
-It means that a query has not yet been issued for the proxy (All pgpool pool forks are unoccupied).
-When the first query is issued, it will turn to "up" instead.
+It means a connection to the proxy has not yet been made (All pgpool pool forks are unoccupied).
+When the first connection is made, it will turn to "up" instead.
 ```shell
 postgres@funleashpgdb01:~$ pcp_node_info -h localhost -U pgpool -w
 funleashpgdb01 5432 1 0.333333 waiting up primary primary 0 none none 2024-08-05 07:54:10